raymondworkshop/raymondworkshop.github.io/_posts/about.md

 You can see some of my projects [here](https://github.com/raymondworkshop).
 If you’ve got any questions, suggestions or would like to discuss a project then email me at **bestraymond@icloud.com**.
 I’d be happy to hear from you.

-I do a lot of [reading](https://raymondworkshop.github.io/bookshelf.html).
-Outside of tech, I like Philosophy, Nature, and Art.
+Outside of tech and [reading](https://raymondworkshop.github.io/bookshelf.html), I like Philosophy, Nature, and Art.

 Some of My favorite quotes: